breedx-splk/java-http-header-attributes/README.md

 Fortunately, there is a way to instruct the java agent to collect http headers and attach them to your spans.

-This project is quick demonstrative example of capturing http headers as span attributes.
+This project is a quick demonstrative example of capturing http headers as span attributes.

 The main application is `HttpHeaderAttributesMain`.
 This application spins up a small